Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 on.
 And also what one can discard and ignore.
 This seems to be a very important skill today, to be able to just ignore things.

-The reaseon I started this journal entry was to get my head straight and get in the mood for writing the learnings from the books mentioned before.
-I had just eaten dinner and while doing that I was on the phone checking Github repositories.
+The reason I started this journal entry was to get my head straight and get in the mood for writing the learnings from the books mentioned before.
+I had just eaten dinner and while doing that I was on the phone checking GitHub repositories.
 I saw AutoGPT and going through that brought me to stagehand and that brought me to browserbase.
 These are tools for automating browsers using AI.
 With browserbase one can run 1000s of browsers and run all kinds of tasks.
-I guess one could use them for scraping, testing information gathering (thats scraping i guess) and for automating tasks of all kinds.
+I guess one could use them for scraping, testing information gathering (that's scraping i guess) and for automating tasks of all kinds.
 The tool leverages playwright to run tasks in the browser.